thoughtbot/ios-on-rails/book/iOS/confirmation_view_controller.md

                          completion:nil];
     }

 Inside of the method, we create and present a UIActivityViewController.
-The activityViewController contains activities that allow users to save pictures to their camera roll, or post links to twitter, etc. When we intialize this view controller, we have to include an array of activity items that we want to save or post or share.
+The activityViewController contains activities that allow users to save pictures to their camera roll, or post links to twitter, etc. When we initialize this view controller, we have to include an array of activity items that we want to save or post or share.
 The activity items you include can be strings, images, or even custom objects.
 In our case, we're going to want to include a dummy string that will later contain our event info.

 We also set the activityViewController's excludedActivityTypes so that the activity view that pops up will not allow the user to copy the event text or print it.
 There are quite a few activity types that Apple provides by default in the UIActivityViewController and you can exclude them by including them in the array of excluded types.
 Keep in mind that some options won't always be available, like "Save to Camera Roll" which is only available if one of the activity items is a UIImage.